krisono/Spring-25--n220/Field-Trip/readme.md

 ### Project Summary

 My project is going to be about having a better system.
 This system will allow users to navigae through the museum options easily.
+I chose this topic because some pof the screens at the museum wasnt working properly and was glicthy as well.

 ### Core Webpages